KCSU/website-theme/README.md

 * jQuery
 * LESS

 This theme has the [Advanced Custom fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) plugin built in to it.
 It is also advisable to use the [Hide Toolbar Plugin](http://wordpress.org/extend/plugins/global-admin-bar-hide-or-remove/) to remove the admin bar when viewing the site.
+The site uses the [WP User Avatar Plugin](http://wordpress.org/extend/plugins/wp-user-avatar/) to manage avatars.

 The KCSU site should also use Raven authentication via the [WPRavenAuth](http://github.com/gfarrell/WPRavenAuth) plugin.